Prince (Prince of Persia): Recurring characteristics

 The version of the Prince that has gone through the most development is from The Sands of Time and its sequels.
 Mechner described the Prince as he is portrayed during the opening of The Sands of Time as "a daredevil who races ahead of the attacking army in order to gain "honor and glory" by being the first to steal a valuable trophy of war".
 Ceri Young, writer of The Forgotten Sands, described this young Prince as "arrogant and [craving] power".
 For Warrior Within, the Prince was turned into a darker, more callous character who had to face the consequences of his actions.
 For The Two Thrones, the developers played on previous themes of duality when creating both the Prince and his abilities.
 For The Forgotten Sands, he was given a personality much like that present in The Sands of Time, though wary of magic and unwilling to hold responsibility.
 He was also set to suffer hardships that would begin his change into what he appeared as in Warrior Within.
-Speaking in 2005, Mechner stated his dislike for how the character had changed in Warrior Within, and that he approved of the shift in The Two Thrones to "returning to a game for kids as well as adults."
+Speaking in 2005, Mechner expressed his dislike for how the character had changed in Warrior Within, and that he approved of the shift in The Two Thrones to "returning to a game for kids as well as adults".

 A doppelgänger appeared in both The Shadow and the Flame and The Two Thrones, commonly described as the Dark Prince or Shadowman.
 Shadowman was created by Mechner to add enemy variety within the first game's hardware limitations, creating a mirror version of the Prince that would impede his progress.
 In The Shadow and the Flame, Shadowman appears from the Prince to take on the magical power needed to defeat Jaffar.
 In The Two Thrones, the Dark Prince was a manifestation of the Prince's negative traits given its own will and voice by the Sands.
 The final scene where the Prince walks away from his dark side rather than fighting or accepting it was intended to show the character's maturity.
 The Dark Prince of The Two Thrones also acted as a reference to the original Shadowman.